 Going from being a company that sweeps mental health issues under the rug to a company that openly discusses them and provides a support system for employees is not easy, but it can be achieved if you commit to it.

-Here are some things that you’ll want to consider implementing in your organisation:
+Here are some things that you’ll want to consider implementing in your organization:

 - Publicise your company’s commitment to mental well-being - use your company’s training materials, social media posts, and PR to talk about what you’re doing to support mental health awareness initiatives.
 Clearly outline policies and benefits that deal with mental health issues, and tell employees who they can talk to if they’re struggling.